 Edit the tile sections

-In Windows 10, like in Windows 8, you can divide your live tiles into different categories.
-To create a new category, click a tile, hold it and drag it to the bottom of the Start menu until a black bar shows up.
-Drop the tile below the black bar and your tile will end up in its own little section.
-Click the area above the tile (where you saw the black bar), and a white outline will appear.
-Start typing in this box to name your category.
-To rename a category, click a category name to highlight it, then start typing to edit it.
+In Windows 10 (like Windows 8/8.1), you can divide your live tiles into different categories.
+To create a new category, click a tile, hold it and drag it to the bottom of the Start menu until a solid bar shows up.
+Drop the tile below this bar, and your tile will end up in its own little section.
+Click the area above the tile (where you saw the solid bar), and a white textbox will appear.
+Start typing into the textbox to name your category.
+To rename a category, click the category name to highlight it and start typing to edit it.

-Editors' note: This How To post was originally published on January 26, 2015 and was updated on November 17, 2015 to reflect new information regarding Windows 10 Build 10586.
+Editors' note: This How To post was originally published on January 26, 2015 and was updated on August 10, 2016 to reflect changes made in the Windows 10 Anniversary Update.